 Intensive debt collection

-We are extending our intensive debt collection activities to include an additional 22,500 parents a year.
-We plan to intensively manage more parents who have outstanding payments that have proven difficult in the past to collect.
+We use intensive debt collection activities to manage parents who have outstanding payments that have proven difficult in the past to collect.

 Issuing overseas travel bans

-A DPO is an administrative order that prevents a parent from leaving Australia until they pay their overdue Child Support or negotiate a satisfactory payment arrangement.
+This is an administrative order that prevents a parent from leaving Australia until they pay their overdue child support or negotiate a satisfactory payment arrangement.

-We do not need a court order to prevent a customer from leaving Australia.
+We do not need a court order to prevent a parent from leaving Australia.

-Where other enforcement methods have not worked and where an asset or income stream is identified in the customer's name, we'll take parents to court to collect outstanding Child Support payments.
+Where other enforcement methods have not worked and where an asset or income stream is identified in the parent’s name, we will take parents to court to collect outstanding child support payments.